top of page

 *Create and maintain high-quality habitat for birds, fish and people.

-Though the state has allocated funding for their agencies to build the berm, that money has not made it to the locals or property owners for much-needed property improvements.
-First, we're raising funds for a sustainable water supply on our land in Desert Shores.
+Though the Federal Government has allocated funding for local agencies to find a brackish water supply, build the berm, and refill the Channels, that money has not made it to the locals or property owners for much-needed property improvements.
+First, we're raising funds for restoration and public access on our land in Desert Shores.

-As first phase of our restoration center site, water supply on our Capri lot will let us:
+The first phase of our restoration effort on our Capri Road lots includes:

 Project History and More Info: